YunzhiZhang/vegMonitor/README.md

+# vegMonitor

-# Investigating losses in vegetation cover using remote sensing data and the random forests algorithm
+## Investigating losses in vegetation cover using remote sensing data and the random forests algorithm

 This is a project which summarizes remote sensing data processing techniques in order to extract key vegetation data and indications about vegetation changes.